Are you a charity - if not, why not?

 Why are you still on X / Twitter?

-Many of our supporters, who believe in what we do and endorse our cause, still have accounts on X. We intend to fight for public ownership alongside them.
+- Many influential people, and many of our supporters have accounts on X but not elsewhere.
 If we deactivate our account we can’t enlist their support to amplify our message.

-X was created to be a Town Square for all.
+- X was created to be a Town Square for all.
 We believe in its power, alongside other social platforms, as a place where communal information and action can thrive on the internet.
 Ideally, an online space where the public can engage in issues that matter to the public should be in public ownership.

 How can I get more involved?